jonatasrossetto/Dio_Philips_Fullstack_Developer_mar22/Introducao Angular/course-manager/README.md

 06/05/2022 - the bug in the activatedRoute declaration in course-info.component.ts (error TS2533: Object is possibly 'null' or 'undefined') was solved by editing the tsconfig.json file with the compiler directive "strictNullChecks":false

-11/05/2022 - Implemented the Edit functionality, implemented a node server to run as a backend for the application (the server was given by the instructor) (to run the server one musto run 'node serve.js')
+11/05/2022 - Implemented the Edit functionality, implemented a node server to run as a backend for the application (the server was given by the instructor) (to run the server one musto run 'node server.js')

 11/05/2022 - Implemented the Delete functionality

-12/05/2022 - creating modules to limit context

 -----------------------------------------------
 ## CourseManager